swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 writeToGTF(annotations.UCSC, "./novel_annotations.UCSC.gtf")
 ```

-Now we can upload the annotations created to the public accessible bucket that we have created before (links).
+Now we can upload the annotations created to the public accessible bucket that we have created before in [Section XIIc-Step 12](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/12-creates3sharedata/04-sharebucket.html).
+We will need to manage access to the object using the **access control lists (ACLs)**.
 ```bash
 aws s3 cp novel_annotations.UCSC.gtf s3://bucket/path/ --acl public-read
 ```
 Now go to https://genome.ucsc.edu/ in your browser
 My data > Custom Tracks > add custom tracks
-In the box labeled "Paste URLs or data" copy in path of the file you copied onto your bucket
+In the box labeled "Paste URLs or data" copy in path of the file you copied onto your bucket.

+Obtaining the **S3 URL** of the object in the S3 bucket
+-Click on the object name in the S3 bucket (here "novel_annotations.UCSC.gtf")
+-Copy the link under "Object URL"
-Remember to replace "bucket" and "path" with the real names and path
+Remember to verify the correct "bucket" and "path" names
 https://"bucket".s3.ap-southeast-1.amazonaws.com/"path"/A549_novel_annotations.gtf

 ![UCSC brower](/images/bambu/UCSC.png)